hiteshkumawat101/Fake-News-Detection/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn

 Data Preprocessing
-Handling missing values
+Handling missing values by filling empty fields Creating a new feature by combining the title and author Applying stemming to text data
-TF-IDF vectorization of text data
+Vectorizing text data using TF-IDF